Can I Get a Loan With Bad Credit?

 If you have poor credit, it can be difficult to get approved for a loan.
 However, there are many options if you're looking for loans with bad credit.
 You could apply for a secured loan or an unsecured loan and explore opportunities like debt consolidation loans or personal loans with bad credit.
-The key is to explore your options so that you find the best solution in your situation!
+The key is to explore your options so that you find the best solution for your situation!

 1. Check your credit reports:

-2. Learn your debt to credit and debt to income ratios:
+2. Learn your debt-to-credit and debt-to-income ratios:

-Do you know what your debt to credit ratio is?
-And do you know what your debt to income ratio is?
+Do you know what your debt-to-credit ratio is?
+And do you know what your debt-to-income ratio is?
 Chances are, the answer to these questions is a big fat NO. These two ratios have an enormous impact on whether or not you will be approved for a line of credit.
 If either one of them exceeds 50% too often, then it's going to make it really hard for lenders and creditors from giving you any additional money because they're afraid that if they do, then it might end up being used as a line of credit instead of just for emergencies or paying off bills.
 That sounds like an exaggeration but in order to get approved for new lines of credit, most banks and creditors want at least one score below 50%.